aeternity/protocol/AENS.md

 claim transaction, including their own claim request for the same name instead of the original claimant's one.

-After the claim transaction auctioning the name is conducted in clear
+After the claim transaction the aens protocol is carried in clear text, in order to support auctions.

 ### Hashing